Milne Bay Province: Demographics

 As of the early 20th century, Milne Bay peoples lived in small hamlets, which were dominated by clans.
 Most clans consisted of relatives, with an integration of adopted and individuals who married into the clan from other clans.
 Relocation of hamlets was commons, where one, two or three hamlets might combine and relocate together.
-The culture, was of that time, was matrilineal.
+The culture was matrilineal.
 Each clan had a totem animal it identified as its own.
 Totems included snakes, a lizard, a fish, or a bird.
 One clan, the Tubetube clan, had a non-animal, with a plant as its totem.
 The snake was identified as one of the most powerful of the totems, as is the bird.
 People were known for asking "what is your bird?" in reference to what clan someone was a member of.
 Clans did not build shrines to represent their totems, and people didn't believe to have special power or influence over the animals representing their totems.
 As of 1904, people were occasionally maintaining the creatures representing their clans as pets, which may have been introduced by Europeans.
 Bird totem creatures are not considered food.

 Historically, community members practiced exogamy, which protected clan members from having sexual relations with members of the same clan.